 Kathy Tyers, New York Times bestselling author

 Kerry Nietz is an award-winning science fiction author.
-He has over a half dozen speculative novels in print, along with a novella, a couple short stories, and a non-fiction book, FoxTales.
+He has eleven speculative novels in print, along with a novella, a couple short stories, and a non-fiction book, FoxTales.

 Kerry’s novel A Star Curiously Singing won the Readers Favorite Gold Medal Award for Christian Science Fiction and is notable for its dystopian, cyberpunk vibe in a world under sharia law.
 It is often mentioned on “Best of” lists.